New LUNA facility will prepare astronauts for moon landings – DW – 09/25/2024

 The simulated moon dust, called EAC-1, was sourced from 45-million-year-old volcanic powder cast across the Eifel region covering the Belgian, German and Luxembourg borderlands.

-The main hall also includes a specialized illumination simulator to recreate day-and-night cycles on the surface.
+The main hall also includes a specialized illumination simulator to recreate day-and-night cycles on the moon's surface.

-ESA are also working with European partners to introduce gravity offloading systems.
-"They will allow testing of the ability to move in one sixth gravity conditions, like astronauts would have to on the moon," said Schlutz.
+The ESA is also working with European partners to introduce gravity offloading systems.
+"They will allow testing of the ability to move in one-sixth gravity conditions, like astronauts would have to on the moon," said Schlutz.

 As well as providing a realistic surface for astronauts to prepare for moon visits, it will also provide a testbed for operating robotic systems, scientific activities and energy systems.